Manga109Dialog: A Large-scale Dialogue Dataset for Comics Speaker Detection: Experiments

 \subsection{Qualitative Results}

-To better understand the generated scene graphs visually, we visualized the predictions.
-Figure~\ref{fig:vis_success} shows Recall@(\#text) under PredCls.
+To better understand the generated scene graphs, we visualized the predictions.
+Fig.~\ref{fig:vis_success} shows Recall@(\#text) under PredCls.
 The green lines represent correct predictions, and the red lines represent incorrect predictions.
-On \textit{Easy}, our model outperformed the ``frame distance'' method regardless of whether frame reading orders were used.
-For texts in \textit{Easy}, if the speaker was not the closest character to the text, rule-based methods are certain to make an incorrect prediction, as shown in the red lines.
+For texts in \textit{Easy}, if the speaker was not the closest character to the text, rule-based methods are certain to make an incorrect prediction, while our model outperformed the ``frame distance'' method regardless of whether frame reading orders were used.
 Moreover, the results on \textit{Hard} show that the proposed method of introducing frame orders exhibited a high accuracy in prediction and was able to handle more challenging cases.
 We show some additional examples in the supplementary material.